 (d) A school district to enter into an agreement pursuant to this paragraph with any party other than a master planned community party.
 Any land area consisting of at least three hundred twenty acres that is the subject of a development agreement with a county, city or town entered into pursuant to section 9-500.05 or 11-1101 shall be deemed to be a master planned community.
 For the purposes of this subdivision, "master planned community" means a land area consisting of at least three hundred twenty acres, which may be noncontiguous, that is the subject of a zoning ordinance approved by the governing body of the county, city or town in which the land is located that establishes the use of the land area as a planned area development or district, planned community development or district, planned unit development or district or other land use category or district that is recognized in the local ordinance of such county, city or town and that specifies the use of such land is for a master planned development.

 34. Enter into an intergovernmental agreement with a presiding judge of the juvenile court to implement a law-related education program as defined in section 15-154.
 The presiding judge of the juvenile court may assign juvenile probation officers to participate in a law-related education program in any school district in the county.
 The cost of juvenile probation officers who participate in the program implemented pursuant to this paragraph shall be funded by the school district.

 35. Offer to sell outdated learning materials, educational equipment or furnishings at a posted price commensurate with the value of the items to pupils who are currently enrolled in that school district before those materials are offered for public sale.

-37. Prescribe and enforce policies and procedures for the emergency administration of inhalers by trained employees of the school district pursuant to section 15-158.
+37. Prescribe and enforce policies and procedures for the emergency administration of inhalers by trained employees of the school district and nurses who are under contract with the school district pursuant to section 15-158.

 38. Develop policies and procedures to allow principals to budget for or assist with budgeting federal, state and local monies.